modular-component/website/docs/usage/testing-components.md

 - Our HTML form elements are linked to our state
 - The correct messages are read from our localization system

-The first four elements are _logic tests_, and thanks to our modular architecture, are the sole responsibility of the **lifecycle stage**.
+The first four items are _logic tests_, and thanks to our modular architecture, are the sole responsibility of the **lifecycle stage**.
 The last three are _UI tests_, and are the responsibility of the **render stage**.

 Now let's see how `ModularComponent` helps us test each point easily.